CryptoCaddy/web-app/docs/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](../LICENSE.md) file for details
+This project is licensed under the AGPL-3.0 License - see the [LICENSE.md](https://github.com/CryptoCaddy/web-services/LICENSE.md) file for details

 ## Acknowledgments